MAPS INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That WM Technology, Inc. Investors With Substantial Losses Have Opportunity To Lead C...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against WM Technology, Inc. ("WM Technology" or "the Company") (NASDAQ: MAPS ) and certain of its officers.
+NEW YORK, Nov.
+03, 2024 (GLOBE NEWSWIRE) -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against WM Technology, Inc. (“WM Technology” or“the Company”) (NASDAQ: MAPS) and certain of its officers.

 Class Definition